Last Updated on 02/03/2020 by Brett Day

-Olympus has always been a company that in some ways played to their own drum.
+Olympus has always been a company that marched to the beat of their own drum in some ways.
 With the Olympus OMD E-M1 Mk II, that is totally the case.
 While many other companies sit journalists and bloggers down in meetings to talk about high ISOs and image quality, Olympus doesn’t typically do that.
 They constantly showcase other features.
 In this case, it’s the weather sealing, the autofocus performance, the fps capabilities, the fact that you can handhold the camera to an absurd exposure length, and their pledged support to professional photographers in the future.
-Indeed, Olympus has never had the best image quality due to the size of the Four Thirds sensor–but since the inception of the OMD E-M5 it has truly never been very bad.
-Images at ISO 6400 are acceptable with some tweaking, and if you pair the camera with some of the best lenses for Micro Four Thirds, all that is going to just go away due to overall experience of the camera.
+Indeed, Olympus has never had the best image quality due to the size of the Four Thirds sensor, but since the inception of the OMD E-M5 it has never been very bad.
+Images at ISO 6400 are acceptable with some tweaking, and if you pair the camera with some of the best lenses for Micro Four Thirds, all that is going to just go away due to overall experience with the camera.

 There isn’t a single company creating really fun filters that photographers want to use except for Olympus.
 Their cross process filters?
 Incredible.
 Grainy black and white?
 Be still my heart!
 The closest thing to Ilford Delta 400 makes my jaw drop and strikes me with awe every time.

-Yet for some odd reason, people seem to think the image quality isn’t good enough, despite the fact that we live in an age where the iPhone does freakin’ billboards in the Meatpacking District and Williamsburg.
-Everyone has always said the sensor is too small.
-But in truth, it isn’t the size of the sensor, but how you use it that matters.
+Yet for some odd reason, people seem to think the image quality isn’t good enough, (despite the fact that we live in an age where the iPhone does freakin’ billboards in the Meatpacking District and Williamsburg).
+Everyone has said the sensor is too small.
+In truth, it isn’t the size, but how you use it that matters.

 Pros and Cons